The Pleasures of Sex

 Life that is only life after love.

-Perfect and clean the genitals previously jetting,
+Perfectly clean the genitals previously jetting,

-And perfect and clean the womb cohering.
+And perfectly clean the womb cohering.

 On raising their heads they both saw God who smiled at them from his azure balcony,